Tanzania Itinerary: 2 Weeks

 Day 6: Arusha ⇒ Lake Manyara

-Meet your safari driver, and ride for 2.5 hours to the entrance of Lake Manyara National Park.
-We had hired a private safari, so had the jeep all to ourselves, and honestly the price wasn’t bad!
+Safari: Day 1- Meet your safari driver, and ride for 2.5 hours to the entrance of Lake Manyara National Park.
+We hired a private safari, so had the jeep all to ourselves, and honestly the price wasn’t bad!
 Once at Manyara, watch out for parking lot baboons!

-In our jeep, we followed the paths, and saw our first Africa basics (giraffe, elk, wildebeest, etc) before visiting the Hippo Pond.
+In our jeep, we saw our first Africa basics (giraffe, elk, wildebeest, etc.) before visiting the Hippo Pond.
 We also saw elephants, ostrich, water buffalo, and impala during a 4.5 hour safari drive.
-I may or may not have cried when I saw my first wild baby elephant by the way…

 Next up- leave the park, and head up in to the mountains.
 Once there, stop at an overlook of the UNESCO World Heritage Site of Ngorongoro Crater.